Design the Future of UC Air Mobility

-This competition is open to all students at the four CITRIS campuses at UC Berkeley, UC Davis, UC Merced and UC Santa Cruz.
+This competition is open to undergraduate and graduate students enrolled at the UC campuses in Berkeley, Davis, Merced and Santa Cruz.

 Overview